xyproto/teaftp/README.md

     sudo setcap cap_net_bind_service=+ep /usr/bin/teaftp

+#### Docker

+To build the Docker container, and also copy in the contents of the "static" directory to /srv/tftp within the container:

+    docker build . -t teaftp

+To run TeaFTP with Docker:

+    docker run --network=host -ti teaftp

+To run TeaFTP with Docker and serve on port 9000:

+    docker run -ePORT=9000 --network=host -ti teaftp

 #### Allowed suffixes

 Any arguments given to TeaFTP are added to the list of allowed filename suffixes.
 If no arguments are given, the list of allowed suffixes is not in use.